This perfect grilled chicken breast has the most delicious spice rub! Plus how to get the juiciest grilled chicken with just three simple tips.

 Let’s get one thing straight: all barbecues cook differently, which is why it’s hard to write a recipe for grilled chicken breast.
 In fact, many grills have ‘hot spots’ meaning that even placing your chicken in a different spot on the same grill will have a different cook time.

 The solution to this confusion?
-Check the internal temperature of your grilled chicken, and don’t be afraid to check it often towards the end of the cook time.
+Check the internal temperature of your chicken, and don’t be afraid to check it often towards the end of the cook time.

 Here’s the digital thermometer I own.
 I know some fancy grills have built-in probes (how awesome is that?!)